-30. What if my child needs to take medication to their educational establishment?
+31. What if my child needs to take medication to their educational establishment?

 Medication should be stored in a sealed container and placed inside your child's bag.
-Should there be a requirement to administer medication during the journey to or from the educational establishment, you must provide written consent and a risk assessment will be undertaken by the Transport Commissioning Service prior to undertaking any administration of the medication.
-If your child has a Health Care Plan please share any relevant information to assist in completing a risk assessment.
+Should there be a requirement to administer medication during the journey to or from the educational establishment, you must provide written consent and a risk assessment will be undertaken by the transport commissioning service prior to undertaking any administration of the medication.